 By Dr Joni Cook & Dr Jon Leary (MECS team, Loughborough University).

+As part of the usability testing, 10 super-users based in Nairobi, Kenya, will be selected from a wider pool of 30 individuals to test a range of EPC models using a blend of home testing, controlled cooking tests (CCT) and a focus group.
+Prioritising LNOB principles in selecting the super-users will endeavour to “reach the furthest behind first” by identifying and promoting the needs and aspirations of underrepresented groups of every day cooks, such as persons with a range of disabilities, age profiles, ethnic and cultural backgrounds, through the ranking of the suitability of EPC models for market development.
 In the selection of super-users, it is not only essential that key market segments are represented, but that underrepresented users – groups that are typically left behind – are prioritised.
 The selection criteria that we have identified to satisfy these objectives are outlined in Fig. 1.
-Selection criteria are categorised according to those relating to the cook, the household, eCooking / fuel characteristics, and the ‘influencer’ status of potential super-users.
+Selection criteria are categorised according to those relating to the cook, the household, eCooking / fuel characteristics, and ‘influencer’ status.

 We discuss the decision making behind three of the selection criteria below:

 Of the 10 super-users, we aim to select 8 women and 2 men.
 Whilst a shift towards gender equity in household cooking is projected, women currently perform the majority of cooking in Kenyan households, hence representing the majority of our 10 super-users.
 However, it is important to include male super-users, as men are often responsible for household purchasing decisions, which can include cooking appliances, and therefore its important to capture male perspectives on different models of EPC.